How to prepare now for the workplace of the future

 It's not all good news, though; there are cons to this type of transaction, including:

-As shown in the earlier research, not everyone is looking to downsize.
+Not everyone is looking to downsize.
 And now may actually be the perfect time to expand.
 Deloitte has found that, "Construction activity in office buildings together with a slowdown in take-up has put pressure on rent (both headlines and economic) in a number of submarkets.
 This puts corporates in some submarkets in a strong position to negotiate for new spaces and for amending existing lease terms."

 Bringing the hybrid work model into actuality could mean a reduction in office space for some companies.
 Still, for many others, it will mean an uptick in corporate real estate is required to meet the changing ways of how work gets done and distancing requirements.